sbegaudeau/alma-m2-2015/mda.md

 ## Getting started

-Create a new Sirius Specification Project named fr.univnantes.alma.angular.design.
+Create a new Viewpoint Specification Project named fr.univnantes.alma.angular.design.
 This project will contain the configuration of your designer.
 Create another project, a Modeling Project this time, named fr.univnantes.alma.angular.modeling.
 In this project, you will create a model, using the Angular metamodel and you will manipulate it using the designer that you will create.

 ## Creating a model